Article

 As we look to the future, reranking and meta-ranking will be increasingly crucial in navigating digital information's vast and complex landscape.
 By embracing these advanced techniques and staying attuned to evolving search technologies, businesses, and content creators can ensure their online presence remains relevant and valuable in an ever-changing digital ecosystem.

-SWIRL uses meta-ranking to refine search results beyond the initial ranking produced by traditional search algorithms.
+SWIRL does re-ranking to refine search results beyond the initial ranking produced by traditional search algorithms.
 It even provides better search results than Google.

 1. Initial Search: SWIRL's search engine first retrieves potentially relevant documents or information based on the user's query.